 Some people avoid palliative care because they hope that a cure will be found for their cancer.
 However, palliative care does not mean giving up hope.
 You may find that you focus your hopes on the things that are most important to you, e.g. feeling valued, having meaningful relationships or receiving effective pain relief.

-Some people with advanced cancer take pleasure in completing projects, spending time with friends, or exploring new hobbies.
-Others find that recording their feelings through a creative activity, such as writing or art, helps them to make sense of their situation.
+People with advanced cancer may have palliative care for several months or years and continue to enjoy many aspects of life in that time.
+Some take pleasure in completing projects, spending time with friends, or exploring new hobbies.
+Others make sense of their situation through a creative activity, such as writing, music or art.

 As the disease progresses, goals may change.
 For example, you might hope to live as comfortably as you can for as long as possible or you may have some unfinished business to complete.
 Palliative care can help you achieve this.